88-degrees/Book-of-Changes/appendix02s2.md

 The subject of line 4 cannot be trusted again.
 He has failed in doing what was his proper work.

-331:LI The account of the Great Symbolism here calls for no remark.
+<a name="fn_240"></a>[331:LI](#fr_240) The account of the Great Symbolism here calls for no remark.
 Nor does the application of it; but may it not be too late to fear, and order anew one's thoughts and actions when the retributions in providence are taking place?
 Commentators are haunted by the shadow of this question; but they are unable rightly to meet it.

 Paragraph 1 is the same as 2 in Appendix I.

 Paragraph 4.
 Compare paragraph 4 of hexagram 21, Appendix II.

-332:LII According to the view of the [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors, the application should be translated:--'The superior man, in accordance with this, thinks anxiously how he shall not go beyond the duties of his position.'
+<a name="fn_241"></a>[332:LII](#fr_241) According to the view of the [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors, the application should be translated:--'The superior man, in accordance with this, thinks anxiously how he shall not go beyond the duties of his position.'
 It is difficult to decide between this shade of the meaning, and the more common one which I have followed.

 The toes play a great part in walking; but they are here kept at rest, and so do not lose the correct idea of Kăn.